 Help to Buy: Shared Ownership

-The Shared Ownership scheme allows you to buy between 25% and 75% of a housing association or new-build property.
-You take out a mortgage for the proportion that you own, and pay rent on the remaining share.
+The Shared Ownership scheme allows you to buy between 25% and 75% of an ex-council or new-build property.
+You take out a mortgage for the part that you own, and pay rent on the remaining share.

-There are also separate but similar Shared Ownership schemes for people with long-term disabilities and for older people aged 55 and over.
+There are also similar shared ownership schemes for people with long-term disabilities and people aged 55 and over.

 The cost of acquiring more equity in the property depends on its current market value, so it could go up or down.

 You can eventually own 100% of the property, but with house purchases you might not be able to acquire the freehold (property and land).
 If that’s important to you, be sure to check with the housing association before you buy.

 If you have your eye on a new-build property and have stashed away a 5% deposit, this scheme may be able to help you.